Pearson BTEC Level 5 Higher National Diploma in Hospitality Management (Events)

 - Completed units equivalent to 120 credits at level 4;

 - Achieved at least a pass in 105 credits at level 4.

 The course is mainly conducted in the classroom via face-to-face learning which encourages student-teacher interaction.
-Students are encouraged to attend field trips organised by the school to encourage experiential learning.
+Students are encouraged to attend field trips and live projects organised by the school to encourage experiential learning.

 In-course assessments will be conducted only.
 In-course assessments may include quizzes, class tests, class participation in question and answer sessions, oral presentation, project, subject assignments including assignment reports and demonstrations where relevant, valid and appropriate